juvalen/mb-checker/JENKINS.md

 Jenkinsfile is kept in repo and is then run when executing a pipeline associated with that repo.

-Add git & dockerhub credentials (used in Jenkinsfile)
+Add dockerhub credentials (used in Jenkinsfile)

 * Manage Jenkins￼> Credentials